-In 2017 I made a huge decision to begin referring to myself as an artist and since then I have grown in so many creative ways.
+In 2017 I made a huge decision to begin referring to myself as a professional Artist and have not looked back.
 As a self-taught public artist, there are many aspects of the industry that are new to me, but I have a desire to make my art accessible to everyday people and continuously grow, learn and create in my community.
 I hope you join me on my journey of life as an artist.

-Soon after, I lost a very dear family member to cancer and committed to organizing a fundraiser for cancer research.
+Soon after, I lost a very dear family member to cancer and processed my grief with action.
+I was committed to making a difference and raising awareness and this inspired me to organize a fundraiser for cancer research.
 With 5 friends and professors, we pledged to shave our heads and donate the hair to Locks For Love.
 We raised over $7000 in cancer research and I was blown away by how community support could heal and create change.